IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 ## What is serverless?

-1. IBM Cloud Functions scales your actions automatically only in response to event triggers.
+1. ICF scales your actions automatically only in response to event triggers.

-(x) false
+(!)
+True
-(!) true
+(x) False

 [explanation]
 False.
 ICF also scales your actions automatically in response to web or HTTP API invocations if you have enabled them as web actions and/or created a private or public API for them.